-- (a) Redemption Date: To the extent they have not previously been redeemed or repurchased and cancelled, the Bonds will be redeemed at their principal amount plus accrued interest on the final Interest Payment Date falling on 27 November 2025 (the "Maturity Date"). - (b) Redemption for withholding taxation reasons: The Issuer may redeem the Bonds in whole, but not in part, at any time on giving not less than 30 nor more than 60 calendar days' notice to the Bondholders in accordance with Condition 14 and the Fiscal Agent (which notice shall be irrevocable), at their principal amount together with interest accrued to the date fixed for redemption, if the Issuer has or will become obliged to pay additional amounts as provided or referred to in Condition 7 as a result of any actual or proposed change in, or amendment to, the laws or regulations of the tax jurisdiction of the Issuer or any Substitute appointed pursuant to Condition 11 (the "Relevant Taxing Jurisdiction") (including a decision or ruling of any court or tribunal) or any political subdivision or any authority thereof or therein having power to tax, or any actual or proposed change in the official application or official interpretation of such laws or regulations (including any interpretation or pronouncement by any relevant tax authority), which change or amendment becomes effective on or after the Issue Date, except that the entering into force of the Dutch Withholding Tax Act 2021 (Wet bronbelasting 2021) on 1 January 2021 is not considered a change or amendment in Dutch tax law for purposes of this Condition 5(b), (a "Withholding Tax Event"), provided that (i) such Withholding Tax Event cannot be avoided by the Issuer or any Substitute taking reasonable measures available to it and (ii) no such notice of redemption shall be given earlier than 90 calendar days prior to the earliest date on which the Issuer or any Substitute would be obliged to pay such additional amounts were a payment in respect of the Bonds then due.
+- (a) Redemption Date: To the extent they have not previously been redeemed or repurchased and cancelled, the Bonds will be redeemed at their principal amount plus accrued interest on the final Interest Payment Date falling on 28 April 2028 (the "Maturity Date"). - (b) Redemption for withholding taxation reasons: The Issuer may redeem the Bonds in whole, but not in part, at any time on giving not less than 30 nor more than 60 calendar days' notice to the Bondholders in accordance with Condition 14 and the Fiscal Agent (which notice shall be irrevocable), at their principal amount together with interest accrued to the date fixed for redemption, if the Issuer has or will become obliged to pay additional amounts as provided or referred to in Condition 7 as a result of any actual or proposed change in, or amendment to, the laws or regulations of the tax jurisdiction of the Issuer or any Substitute appointed pursuant to Condition 11 (the "Relevant Taxing Jurisdiction") (including a decision or ruling of any court or tribunal) or any political subdivision or any authority thereof or therein having power to tax, or any actual or proposed change in the official application or official interpretation of such laws or regulations (including any interpretation or pronouncement by any relevant tax authority), which change or amendment becomes effective on or after the

+Issue Date (a "Withholding Tax Event"), provided that (i) such Withholding Tax Event cannot be avoided by the Issuer or any Substitute taking reasonable measures available to it and (ii) no such notice of redemption shall be given earlier than 90 calendar days prior to the earliest date on which the Issuer or any Substitute would be obliged to pay such additional amounts were a payment in respect of the Bonds then due.
 Prior to the publication of any notice of redemption pursuant to this Condition 5(b), the Issuer shall deliver to the Fiscal Agent a certificate signed by two authorized representatives of the Issuer stating that the Issuer is entitled to effect such redemption and setting forth a statement of facts showing that the conditions precedent to the right of the Issuer so to redeem have occurred, and an opinion of independent legal advisers of recognized standing (which may include legal advisers of the Issuer and/or who have advised in connection with the original issue of the Bonds) to the effect that the Issuer has or will become obliged to pay such additional amounts as a result of such change or amendment.